criblio/appscope/website/src/pages/docs/data-routing.md

 * Verify that `cribl > enable` is set to `true`, which enables the `cribl` backend.
 (This is the default setting.)
 * To route data to Cribl Edge, set `cribl > transport > type` to `edge`.
 (This is the default value.)

-### Routing to LogStream in the Cloud {#routing-to-cloud}
+### Routing to Cribl Stream in the Cloud {#routing-to-cloud}

-In a single operation, you can route both events and metrics to LogStream in the Cloud, or Cribl.Cloud for short.
+In a single operation, you can route both events and metrics to Cribl Stream in the Cloud, or Cribl.Cloud for short.

 #### Routing to Cribl.Cloud with the CLI